cypress-io/cypress-documentation/source/zh-cn/guides/tooling/typescript-support.md

 ## Types for custom assertions

 If you extend Cypress assertions, you can extend the assertion types to make the TypeScript compiler understand the new methods.
-See the {% url "Recipe: Adding Chai Assertions" recipes#Extending-Cypress %} for instructions.
+See the {% url "Recipe: Adding Chai Assertions" recipes#Fundamentals %} for instructions.

 ## Additional information